Roanoke Theft Defense Lawyers

 An experienced burglary attorney will know how to beat a burglary charge.
 Sometimes, the best way to beat the charge is to negotiate to have it reduced to a less serious crime.

 For example, let’s say you are facing class 3 felony charges for breaking and entering with the intent to commit a felony crime.
-Your larceny crimes attorney in Roanoke may be able to prove that you intended on committing a misdemeanor crime, not a felony crime, once inside.
+Your larceny crimes attorney in Roanoke may be able to prove that you intended to commit a misdemeanor crime, not a felony crime, once inside.
 If the prosecutor agrees, the class 3 felony charges will be dropped to class 6 felony charges, which carry lighter penalties.

 Contact Our Award-Winning Roanoke Defense Law Firm To Discuss Your Burglary, Robbery, or Larceny Charges

-Seth C. Weston will aggressively fight to protect your rights and reach the best possible outcome in your case.
+Seth C. Weston will aggressively fight to protect your rights and reach the best possible outcome in your theft case.
 To schedule a free consultation, call (540) 384-4585 or fill out the brief form on our website.